 - Vale of Glamorgan

 A brief history of Wales

-While Wales’ land is thought to have been inhabited since circa 250,000 BC, it only became a recognised country in 1536 with Henry VIII's Act of Union (between 1216 and then, it was a principality).
+While Wales’ land is thought to have been inhabited since circa 250,000 BC, it only became a recognised country in 1536 with Henry VIII's Act of Union.
+Between 1216 and then, it was a principality.
 Within the last few millennia, Wales has been home to European Celtic tribes, Roman and Saxon invaders and people from all over the world who have settled here.
-The south of Wales is more densely populated with people living in and around the surrounding areas of our capital city Cardiff, however as it’s only 170 miles (270 km) from South to North and 60 mi (97 km) East to West, our population is spread out with people living in towns and cities across the country, each with their own unique feel, but the same Welsh Welcome.
+The south of Wales is more densely populated with people living in and around the surrounding areas of our capital city Cardiff, however as it’s only 170 miles (270 km) from South to North and 60 miles (97 km) East to West, our population is spread out with people living in towns and cities across the country, each with their own unique feel, but the same Welsh Welcome.

 Wales has its own language and identity, both of which are held in high esteem by Welsh people.
-It has a devolved parliament (the National Assembly for Wales) and a government (the Welsh Government) that makes laws, agrees taxes and represents Welsh people, though the UK Parliament and Government hold significant power and influence.
-Read more about the history of Wales.
+It has a devolved parliament (the Welsh Parliament) and a government (the Welsh Government) that makes laws, agrees taxes and represents Welsh people, though the UK Parliament and Government hold significant power and influence.

 Wales is often called the castle capital of the world.
 With over 600 sites remaining, we have more castles per square mile than any other country in Europe.
 Most can still be visited (and you can even stay in some of them), and are managed by Cadw (the Welsh historic environment service), the National Trust, or by private owners.